bunkerity/bunkerweb/docs/plugins.md

     docker exec -it myautoconf /bin/bash
     ```

-    Once you have a shell inside the container, you can drop the plugins of your choice inside the `/data/plugins` folder :
+    Once you have a shell inside the container, you will be able to drop the plugins of your choice inside the `/data/plugins` folder :
     ```shell
     git clone https://github.com/bunkerity/bunkerweb-plugins && \
     cp -rp ./bunkerweb-plugins/* /data/plugins